Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 -

-Identify your current on-prem ERP and platform versions
+Identify your current ERP, SQL, and Windows versions

 -